 Therefore, if you propose automating a system, pick the one that is

 - Does not have too much of manual intervention or does not depend on a human’s intuition

 - Take into consideration the security aspects of the data

 - Do not hard code any test data into the scripts.
 This just leads to too much script maintenance and might induce errors during modification.

 - Be very specific.
-For a manual test step – ‘enter first name’, you can say enter any 5 character name.
-While testing, a tester can type “Swati” or “seela” or anything else.
-But for a tool it can’t make such suppositions.
+For a Manual test step – ‘enter the first name’, you can say enter any 5 character name.
+While testing, a tester can type “Swati” or “Seela” or anything else.
+But for a tool, it can’t make such suppositions.
 Therefore, provide exact values.

 - Script execution results are also technical and might not be easily understood by the rest of the teams.
 Plan on writing detailed results to notepad or excel sheets as an additional measure.

 - Detailed framework documents, review results, defect reports, execution status reports are also expected.

 We, as Automation enthusiasts might think that clients/management don’t easily buy the automation proposals.

 However, when our ultimate goal is to maximize ROI through Automation, we are in perfect harmony with the management/client’s goals too.
 This will ensure that we not only get to Automate our project but will be able to do so, with lots of consent, co-operation, and excitement.